CNN Poll: Have you lost confidence in the ability of world leaders to tackle economic problems?

 Jacob G. HornbergerAug 16

 It is so funny watching liberals coming up with all sorts of weird solutions to America’s economic woes.
 Every one of the solutions involves more of the same things that have caused the woes, but liberals just won’t let themselves see that.
 In their minds, the possibility that America’s economic woes are a direct consequence of the welfare state (and warfare state) just doesn’t occur to them.
-In their minds, the welfare state is a permanent feature of American life and represents all that is go... (more)
+In their minds, the welfare state is a permanent feature of American life and r... (more)

 The Fix Is In